 Run this from within your Chromium checkout (outside the chroot):

-NOTE: You may be asked to set up a 'project-id', but this is unnecessary: you can skip this step by just entering a fake project ID (e.g. 123456) and pressing enter.
+NOTE: You may be asked to set up a 'project-id', but this is unnecessary; you can skip this step by just entering a fake project ID (e.g. 123456) and pressing enter.

 Replace <board> with a ChromiumOS board name